 Back then, if you needed to convert a file, re-project it, buffer it and then clip it, build it or clean it; you did it all within one text file (usually ending with .aml).
-There wasn’t any one off GUI wizard that you ran, you planned out what you wanted to do, authored a AML script, ran it and then took some time out for a cup of coffee.
+There wasn’t any one-off GUI wizard that you ran, you planned out what you wanted to do, authored an AML script, ran it, and then took some time out for a cup of coffee.
 That seems to have been lost and probably because AML was essentially deprecated the minute ArcGIS 8 arrived.

 But in 2011 we have a great scripting language that no only can replicate those AML workflows of the past, but bring in new tools that can help get our work done faster.
 That would be Python.
 There is no reason why, right now, you shouldn’t close out your ArcGIS Toolbox window and start using ArcPy.

 import arcpy from arcpy import env env.workspace = "c:/workspace" # variables in_features = "soils.shp" clip_features = "study_boundary.shp" out_feature_class = "c:/workspace/output/study_area_soils.shp" xy_tolerance = "" # Execute Clip arcpy.Clip_analysis(in_features, clip_features, out_feature_class, xy_tolerance)